logan-markewich/capstone_visualizer/README.md

 # capstone_visualizer

+******Before running anything, make sure plotly and numpy is installed, and that you have set up your plotly credentials and api keys correctly

 Alright, things we need (or possibly need):
 - A way to organize what rssi belongs to which tag id
 - A function that fetches data from all tags?